 If the employee continues to ignore the non-compete agreement, you may need to enforce it in arbitration or court.
 Depending on what you specified in the agreement, you may be entitled to an injunction to stop the employee from engaging in a competitive business.

-Contact Emmanual Sheppard & Condon for Florida Non Compete Agreements
+Contact Emmanuel Sheppard & Condon for Florida Non-Compete Agreements

 If not drafted correctly, your non-compete agreement can be void and unenforceable.
 So if your business is worth protecting, it is worth hiring the experienced employment lawyers at Emmanuel Sheppard & Condon to draft your non-compete agreements.

 We can analyze your business interests and draft agreements that will be upheld in court.
 Contact us today so that together, we can use the Florida non-compete statute to your advantage.